 As a result, with Rolex advertising the yellow gold Day Date for ‘The man who’s life is an event’ and describing those who wear a Day-Date as ‘Men who guide the destinies of the world’, it quickly became known as the statement watch of the century.
 It even went so far as being colloquially known as the ‘President’ after Rolex allegedly gifted one to the then President of the United States, Dwight Eisenhower.
 The crown managed to create the perception of the Day Date as a watch for those who have made it, a statement of masculinity and stability, of power and success.

-While I carrying on, it is important to mention that this article, is not a tribute to Rolex Day-Dates in general, but specifically, ones in yellow gold.
+That said, it is important to mention that this article, is not a tribute to Rolex Day-Dates in general, but specifically, ones in yellow gold.
 Sure, they made it in white gold and very rarely in platinum back in the day, but in the 20th century, it was all about the yellow.

 Fast forward to the 21st century and there are very new, distinctive stereotypes of the yellow gold Day-Date.
 And yes, to my dismay, they are mostly negative.
 I’ve heard it all, from critics saying only rappers wear it, to others dismissively calling it an ostentatious watch for the nouveau riche.
 When one thinks of a gold Rolex, these thoughts invariably will come to mind, with bling and diamonds and “popping” champagne alongside everything loud associated.
 For me personally, being Chinese and coming from Asia, we have our own stereotypes of the gold Rolex.
 Ask any of my friends and they will say the first thing that comes to mind is a rough (but rich) Chinese businessman with a less-than-stellar fashion sense wearing a loose gold Rolex on the wrist.
 Think middle aged man with a bit of a belly (business is good, after all), in an untucked, patterned button-up shirt a few sizes too big, baggy pants, sometimes rocking a moustache, sometimes wearing gold rings and necklaces and you get the idea.